Admins, Teachers & Staffs

 Contact + Bio

 Mr. Plapp lives in South Park with the super-talented, beautiful, love of his life, Tara Gasparian.
-Jeff is at the mercy of the extreme cuteness of his two cats, Willow and Ivy and the adorable dog Frankie.
+Jeff is at the mercy of the extreme cuteness of his two cats, Willow and Ivy, and the adorable dog Frankie.
+He loves nothing more than seeing his students work hard and challenge themselves while learning and having fun, except for pie.

-Middle School (STEM 7)
+Middle School (Humanities)

 Contact + Bio